toolleeo/cli-apps/README.md

 * [jqp](https://github.com/noahgorstein/jqp) - A TUI playground for exploring jq.
 * [jtc](https://github.com/ldn-softdev/jtc) - JSON manipulation and transformation.
 * [lowcharts](https://github.com/juan-leon/lowcharts) - lowcharts is meant to be used in those scenarios where we have numerical data in text files that we want to display in the terminal to do a basic analysis.
+* [osmf](https://github.com/codesoap/osmar) - OpenStreetMap find - A simple command line tool to explore OSM data.
+* [ramda-cli](https://github.com/raine/ramda-cli) - A tool for processing data with functional pipelines.
+* [Redis Viewer](https://github.com/SaltFishPr/redis-viewer) - A tool to view redis data in terminal.
+* [ROAPI](https://github.com/roapi/roapi) - ROAPI automatically spins up read-only APIs for static datasets without requiring you to write a single line of code.
+* [underscore-cli](https://github.com/ddopson/underscore-cli) - Command-line utility-belt for hacking JSON and Javascript.
+* [WOPR](https://github.com/yaronn/wopr) - A simple markup language for creating rich terminal reports, presentations and infographic.
+* [yq](https://github.com/mikefarah/yq) - Portable command-line YAML processor.
+* [zq](https://zed.brimdata.io/docs/commands/zq/) - Processor for JSON data with stateful operators and a syntax that is more consistent w.r.t. jq (as claimed by the authors).

+## <a name="data-management-tabular"></a>Data management - Tabular data

+Tools to manage tabular data files (CSV, xls, database tables, etc.).

+* [csvkit](https://github.com/wireservice/csvkit) - A suite of command-line tools for converting to and working with CSV, the king of tabular file formats.
+* [csvq](https://github.com/mithrandie/csvq) - SQL-like query language for csv.
+* [csvtk](https://bioinf.shenwei.me/csvtk/) - A cross-platform, efficient and practical CSV/TSV toolkit written in Go.
+* [Dolt](https://github.com/dolthub/dolt) - Dolt is Git for Data!
+Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository.
 * [Miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for data formats such as CSV, TSV, JSON, JSON Lines, and positionally-indexed.
 * [mycli](https://github.com/dbcli/mycli) - A command line client for MySQL that can do auto-completion and syntax highlighting.
-* [osmf](https://github.com/codesoap/osmar) - OpenStreetMap find - A simple command line tool to explore OSM data.
 * [pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting.
 * [q](http://harelba.github.io/q/) - Executes SQL-like queries on CSVs/TSVs tabular data files; each tabular file is treated as a database table; support to all SQL constructs (`WHERE`, `GROUP BY`, `JOIN`).
-* [ramda-cli](https://github.com/raine/ramda-cli) - A tool for processing data with functional pipelines.
-* [Redis Viewer](https://github.com/SaltFishPr/redis-viewer) - A tool to view redis data in terminal.
-* [ROAPI](https://github.com/roapi/roapi) - ROAPI automatically spins up read-only APIs for static datasets without requiring you to write a single line of code.
 * [Soul](https://github.com/thevahidal/soul) - A SQLite REST and realtime server.
 * [sq](https://github.com/neilotoole/sq) - Command line tool that provides jq-style access to structured data sources such as SQL databases, or document formats like CSV or Excel.
 * [termdbms](https://github.com/mathaou/termdbms) - A TUI for viewing and editing databases, written in pure Go.
 * [TSV Utilities](https://github.com/eBay/tsv-utils) - Command line tools for large, tabular data files.
-* [underscore-cli](https://github.com/ddopson/underscore-cli) - Command-line utility-belt for hacking JSON and Javascript.
 * [usql](https://github.com/xo/usql) - Universal command-line interface for PostgreSQL, MySQL, Oracle Database, SQLite3, Microsoft SQL Server, and others, including NoSQL and non-relational databases.
 * [VisiData](https://www.visidata.org/) - Interactive multitool for tabular data.
 It combines the clarity of a spreadsheet, the efficiency of the terminal, and the power of Python, into a lightweight utility which can handle millions of rows with ease.
-* [WOPR](https://github.com/yaronn/wopr) - A simple markup language for creating rich terminal reports, presentations and infographic.
 * [xsv](https://www.johndcook.com/blog/2019/12/31/sql-join-csv-files/) - Doing a SQL join with CSV files.
-* [yq](https://github.com/mikefarah/yq) - Portable command-line YAML processor.
-* [zq](https://zed.brimdata.io/docs/commands/zq/) - Processor for JSON data with stateful operators and a syntax that is more consistent w.r.t. jq (as claimed by the authors).

 ## <a name="transfer"></a>Data transfer